International – FAQ

 Can I apply if I have never taken an English proficiency test (like an IELTS or a TOEFL) before?

 Yes, you can.
-If you apply without having taken an English proficiency test, the English Language Institute will schedule you to take a placement test.
+If you apply without having taken an English proficiency test, the English Language Institute will schedule you to take an on-line placement test.
 The results of the placement test will determine which level you will be in.

 What are the fees?
 Do I have to pay them all at once?

-We can determine which level you would be in by looking at your English proficiency test that you provide when you apply for the program, or from the placement test that you do with us.
-Once we know which level you should be in, we will have you start at that level.
-We don’t want to put you in a level that is too easy/hard for you.
-We want to put you in the level that is appropriate for you.
+We can determine which level you would start in by looking at your English proficiency test that you provide when you apply for the program, or from an on-line placement test that you do with us.

 When do I get my Letter of Acceptance (LOA)?

-You receive your LOA after you have paid the seat deposits required.
+You receive your LOA after you have paid the required seat deposits.

 When do I get my Confirmation of Enrolment letter?